 MAAIM's top priority remains the health, safety, and well-being of our community, including students, instructors, and the general public.
-Masks are required for employees and strongly recommended for visitors in all City facilities.
+Masks are strongly encouraged for employees and visitors in all City facilities.
 Please visit

 "Wonderful stories of the Indian cultures and beliefs, this is a learning experience."

 On your way to the Keeper of the Plains, take some time to enjoy our artist gardens.
 Located between the Keeper and the Indian Museum, our gardens pay tribute to two influential and beloved artists: Blackbear Bosin and Woody Crumbo.

 Blackbear Bosin played a prominent role in the Wichita art community.
 While born in Oklahoma, Bosin's influence can still be felt in the Air Capital city.
 Bosin designed the iconic Keeper of the Plains and was a founder of the Mid-America All-Indian Museum.
 Much of Bosin's work is on permanent display at the Indian Museum.